 - Leverage technologies, including social media, and engage multiple constituencies including students, staff, faculty, and alumni to help us achieve our mission and objectives.

-A new Board Committee on Admissions and Financial Aid was established in 2012.
-This committee is responsible for the assessment of the College's admissions and financial aid policies relative to institutional goals, and will ensure the financial sustainability of these policies.
+A Board Committee on Admissions and Financial Aid was established in 2012.
+This committee is responsible for the assessment of the College's admissions and financial aid policies relative to institutional goals, and ensures the financial sustainability of these policies.
 The vice president and dean of admissions meets with this group four times per year.

 Admissions completed an external review in June 2014 to identify areas for improvement informed by best practices.
 The team report was submitted to the president and the vice president for admissions, who prioritized the resulting recommendations.

 The College completed work with Admissions and Communications from 2014 to 2015 to overhaul admissions publications, including both admissions and financial aid print publications, web, and social media strategies.

 The vice president and dean of admissions provides an annual update to the board of managers each May about the incoming class.

 The admissions staff traditionally holds three retreats each year.
 In August they discuss goal setting for the fall, and talk about messaging and planning.
 They prepare for this event by meeting with different groups on campus (including academic and administrative departments) to hear from them about changes, activities, plans, etc. that are in progress.
 Admissions staff needs to be aware of what's happening on campus so that they can share information with students, and to inform their own planning.
 Notes from the preparatory meetings and retreat are taken and posted for staff access.
 (Many of these meetings have now been moved back to coincide with the June retreat.)